sarthakagrawal34/Codeial/README.md

 6. Now we can play with the cookie in the dev tools in the application area.
 7. In application cookie our server is present and there we can provide key-value pair which can be accessed in controller by **req.cookies** and can be alter by **res.cookie('key',value);**

+### Setting up the create action in user_controller
+1. We will create the user through the signup form that we have created and save that user in the database to establish the identity of the user.
+2. We will allow that user to be authenticated.
+3. Once that user is authenticated, the next step would be to show the details of the user on the profile page.
+4. We will remove the cookie after the user signs out of our webpage.
+5. There can be two cases-
+    ○   If the user already exists, we do not need to recreate his data.
+    ○   If the user does not exist in the database, we will store all the data we have collected in the database.
+6. For more details see the **create** action in users-controller file.
+7. add to git and switch to new branch by: **git checkout -b manual-local-auth** for user sign-in

+### Setting up the user createSession action in users_controller
+1. Switch to new branch by: **git checkout -b manual-local-auth** for user sign-in
+2. We have to establish the identity of the user of the system by signing in.
+3. We have to check whether the user exists.
+    ○ If the user exists, we have to check whether the password entered is correct or not.
+4. We have to match the password entered by the user to the password present in the database.
+5. If both the passwords match, then we will store the user’s identity in the cookie and send it to the browser.
+6. If both the passwords don’t match we will redirect the user back to the sign-in page.
+7. For more details see the **createSession** action in users_controller file.

+### Show Details of Signed in User
+1. Now we will send the user's sign-in information to the profile page so we change profile action.
+2. We have to show the user’s information on the profile page.
+3. The user should be able to access the profile page only when sign-in is complete.
+4. If the user is not authenticated, then they should be redirected back to the sign-in page.
+5. We have to check if the user-id is present inside the cookies.
+    ○ If yes, then we have to find the user.
+6. If the user is not found, redirect the user to the sign-in page.
+7. If the user is found, then render the user to the { user_profile } page which will contain all the information about the user.
+8. For more details See the **profile** action in the users_controller file.

+### Authentication using passport.js
+We have already done manual authentication in the app, now it is time to make the code or application more efficient and secure using a library called Passport.
+We will be setting up a passport for the first time in the application.
+**Note :**
+We have to checkout to the master branch back because we have created the manual local authentication branch at a point where the common code is in the master branch.
+Till signup, the code remains the same when we put in the authentication that is where we differentiate the code.